samphan10/computerVision/README.md

 # computerVision
-tutorial to help understand basics of python, machine learning, and computer vision
+tutorial to help understand basics of python, machine learning, and computer vision for other projects